Flack27/Runeterra/4 - Sessions/Session 2.md

 > **RODERICK:** _looking to Matthias_ "We could... add a small stipend?
 To help with initial expenses?"

 > **MATTHIAS:** _thin-lipped_ "The treasury is already strained by the beautification project, my lord.
-Perhaps... fifty gold?
+Perhaps...
+200 gold?
 As a gesture of goodwill?"

 _This is less than they were likely promised but Roderick nods eagerly._

-> **RODERICK:** "Fifty gold AND the village.
+> **RODERICK:** "200 gold AND the village.
 That's more than fair.
 More than generous, really."

 ---